fuegovic/Starguard/docs/env_file.md

 the user in `starguard` and authentication would start failing.
 Saying `authSource` explicitly makes that impossible.

-**Percent-encode the credentials.** PyMongo parses this value as a URI, so anything in the username or password that means something in a URI has to be
+**Percent-encode the credentials.** PyMongo parses this value as a URI, so a reserved character in the username or password has to be percent-encoded.
-percent-encoded: `@`, `:`, `/`, `?`, `%` and `+`, with `# [ ]` thrown in
-because encoding them costs nothing and saves you having to remember which ones the driver happens to tolerate. `@`, `:`, `/` and `%` make the driver reject the string outright. `?` is the unpredictable one, because it ends the part of the string the driver reads as credentials and host, so what happens next depends on what precedes it: usually a rejection, sometimes a fatal one, and if the text before it happens to be all digits, a client that is silently pointed at the wrong host. `+` is the quiet one, decoded to a space with no error anywhere.
+The ones that matter, and what each does when you leave it unencoded:

+- `@`, `:`, `/` and `%` raise a caught error.
+Something goes wrong at
+  startup and says so.
+- `?` raises an **uncaught** error, in the form this file's examples use: everything after the `?` is read as the connection string's query part, which leaves the rest of the password sitting where the port belongs, and a port that is not a number is fatal.
+A mistyped port such as `mongodb://mongodb:70000/` fails the same way for the same reason.
+(A `?` in a string carrying no `?authSource=admin` or other trailing option is caught instead, but every example here carries one.)
+- `+` is the worst of them, because nothing complains at all.
+It is silently decoded to a space, so the password is quietly wrong.
+- `#`, `[`, `]`, `!` and `$` need no encoding.
+Encoding them anyway does no
+  harm if you would rather not remember the list.

 **Encode it in `MONGO_HOST` and nowhere else.** MongoDB is handed the password literally, through `MONGO_INITDB_ROOT_PASSWORD`, and so are the